 The nature of Dark Matter phenomenon remains one of the biggest unsolved problem of contemporary fundamental physics.
 Since early astrophysical observations of gravitational effects of Dark Matter, many theoretical approaches that would elaborate on its possible origins, properties, cosmological evolution and astrophysical implications have been developed.
-Many experimental searches of particle physics candidates for Dark Matter in collider measurements and in astrophysics have been deployed greatly cratering into the parameter space of several most popular models.
-Several news ways of probing the hidden physics of Dark Sectors where, in principle, Dark Matter could originate from are being established.
+Many experimental searches for particle physics candidates of Dark Matter in collider measurements and in astrophysics have been deployed greatly cratering into the parameter space of the most popular models.
+Several news ways of probing the yet hidden physics of Dark Sectors and Dark Matter are being established.

-The school will start with a basic overview of experimental situation with searches for hints of Dark Matter and theoretical foundations of what the hidden sectors are and what role they play in fundamental physics.
-A few planned lectures and seminars would be primarily targeted at Ph.D. students and young postdocs, reviewing some of the main theoretical concepts and status phenomenological explorations of Dark Sectors.
-The school will also include discussion sessions, with active participation of students and lecturers where selected topics and questions would be covered in some basic detail.
-Finally, a specialised session devoted to students' and young researcher's short presentations about their research projects will be organised.
+The School will start with a basic overview of experimental situation with searches for hints of Dark Matter and theoretical foundations of Hidden Sectors and what role they play in fundamental physics.
+The planned lectures and discussion sessions would be primarily targeted at Ph.D. students and young postdocs, but may also be of interest for more senior researchers.
+The lectures will elaborate on some of the basic theoretical concepts and the status of phenomenological explorations of Dark Matter and Dark Sectors.
+The School will include extended discussion sessions, with active participation of students, researchers and lecturers, where selected topics and questions would be covered in detail.
+Finally, a specialised session devoted to students' and young researcher's short presentations about their research projects will be arranged.

 Format of the School:

 We plan for a hybrid (in-person & online) event, with a limited on-site participation.
 All the lectures and presentations will be broadcasted via Zoom, recorded and posted online.

 The hybrid format will also be applied for coffee breaks, welcome drink and school dinner so that on-site and remote participants would stay connected and have an opportunity for informal discussions.